January 4, 2025

 An estimated 1 in 5 of us experiences suicidal thoughts in our lifetime.
 STOP Suicide is an award-winning suicide prevention campaign that seeks to empower communities and individuals across Cambridgeshire and Peterborough to help stop suicides by being alert to the warning signs, asking directly about suicide and helping those who are feeling suicidal to stay safe.

-It is led by the charity Cambridgeshire, Peterborough and South Lincolnshire Mind (CPSL Mind) and supported by local NHS and Public Health teams.
-It involves general awareness raising about suicide, specialist training for non-mental health professionals working / volunteering within our communities public campaigns to encourage people to sign up to training and to end stigma.
+It is led by CPSL Mind and supported by local NHS and Public Health teams.
+It involves general awareness raising about suicide, specialist training for non-mental health professionals working / volunteering within our communities, and public campaigns to encourage people to sign up to training and to end stigma.

 Suicide is everybody’s business.
 Please work with us to make Cambridgeshire and Peterborough a suicide-safer community.

-Our latest campaign in November 2025 and beyond is called ‘Are you sure you’re alright, mate?’ and highlights that in Cambridgeshire and Peterborough, the suicide rate was highest for men aged 50-54.
+Our latest January campaign is called ‘Are you sure you’re alright, mate?’ and highlights that in Cambridgeshire and Peterborough, the suicide rate was highest for men aged 50-54.
 This new campaign encourages people to check in on their friend, colleague, family member, neighbour, and anyone in their community.
-The campaign aims for people to ask, and ask again.
+The campaign aims for people to ask and ask again.
 Sometimes asking how someone is can make all the difference.

 Talking about suicide will not make it more likely to happen but could save a life.